sathyamus/ReadME/Tips.md

     - Create, edit, and execute HTTP requests directly in the IntelliJ IDEA code editor.
     - HTTP requests are stored in .http and .rest files
     - Alternatively, use live templates.
 In the editor, you can press Ctrl+J to view the list of available templates.
+    - Convert between cURL requests and the HTTP request in Editor format.

  https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html